mthiel117/avd-cheatsheet/README.md

 # AVD Cheatsheet

-Common things you need to set for AVD.
+Common things you need to set for AVD arte shown below.
+Also, there are 2 example inventories (L2LS Campus and L3LS EVPN-VXLAN) with full data model (group_vars) included.

 ## Common Inventory